 Given how hot and arid the region is, jade-blue Lake Turkana, the largest desert lake in the world, is a wonderful surprise.
 Visit Eliye Springs with its sandy beaches and towering green palm trees, and you'll think you’re on Diani Beach on the Kenyan coast, or rent a speedboat and zip to Central Island, where a short hike leads up to a volcanic crater lake.
 Don’t forget your swimming trunks, and be wary of Nile crocodiles camouflaged on the rocks.

 Planning tip: Time your visit with the annual Lake Turkana Cultural Festival in June for better insight into northern tribes such as the Borana, Rendille, Turkana and Samburu.
 Drive east of Lake Turkana, and you’ll get to the Chalbi Desert, which has salt pans that spread to the Ethiopian border.
-You can sandboard the dunes and meet villagers at North Horr to gain an insight into their culture.
+You can sandboard the dunes and gain an insight into local cultures by meeting villagers at North Horr.

 3. Masai Mara